j-mie6/parsley/docs/tutorial/interlude-1-haskell.md

                     <|> `<literal>`)
 ```

-By making use of our special bridge factories, we've eliminated the pesky `attempt`s.
+By making use of our special bridge factories, we've eliminated the pesky `atomic`s.
 I've put the
 parentheses back inside the bridge factory for the `<pat-naked>` and `<type-atom>` rules, because it
 cuts down on a set of parentheses, and, in my opinion, it looks a bit cleaner.